 The Small Business Innovation Research Program: Challenges and Opportunities (1999) launched an Academy assessment of the SBIR programs of the five largest federal R&D agencies, the first such outside evaluation.
 It led to recommendations currently under consideration in Congress’ reauthorization of the $2.3 billion program.

-Sponsors of current work include a large number of federal government agencies, foundations, high technology companies, and individuals.
-The Board was established with grants from the National Research Council and the Alfred P. Sloan Foundation.
+The Board was established with grants from the National Academies of Sciences, Engineering, and Medicine and the Alfred P. Sloan Foundation.
+Sponsors of current work include the federal government agencies, foundations, and companies below: